Full-Stack-Hyperbolic/BOEING-360/README.md

 Once installed, dependencies for the project need to be installed within the project directory by running `npm i` within the root and the client directory of the project folder.

+This will populate the root and client directory with a new direcotry in each called 'node_modules' containing our project dependencies based on what is listed in the package.jsons (for both the root and client which have separate dependencies).

 ## Available Scripts